 The Pro tab shows the difference between the Pro version of SmadAV and the free version.
 Look carefully, and you’ll notice the inability to maximize or resize the window.
 This can only be done if you purchase the Pro version of the software.

 SmadAV is not a core anti-virus software, so it shouldn’t take long for it to blaze through your files.
-For us, it ran through over 300,000 files pretty quickly but may be a little slower on older computers.
+For us, it ran through over 300,000 files pretty quickly but maybe a little slower on older computers.

-We also like the fact that not only does Smadav scan for virus and malware, but it checks for bad or corrupt registry files.
+We also like the fact that not only does Smadav scan for viruses and malware, but it checks for bad or corrupt registry files.
 Yes, this thing will clean your registry in similar ways to CCleaner or UPCleaner, pretty awesome, right?
-We should also state that since this is the free version, users are required to manually check for update.
+We should also state that since this is the free version, users are required to manually check for updates.
 We wouldn’t recommend the Pro version unless you’re too lazy to update the virus chest manually.

 It is available for download here at www.smadav.net.